Advising System during Advanced Integration Level

 Residency Application Process

 The Office of Medical Education supports students through the residency application process.
 Students are responsible for keeping track of information regarding the residency application process posted on the Career Advising webpage and in the Larner LearningCommons, with updates and reminders distributed via email or The WeeklyWire.
-Resources about the application process include links to user guides, worksheets, timelines, tips and advice are available.
+Resources about the application process are available and include user guides, worksheets, timelines, and tips and advice.

 Medical Student Performance Evaluation (MSPE)